Callable decorators#

 # trigger on channel messages only

-If the decorated function is triggered by a private message, message will be said if given.
-By default, it uses bot.say(), but when reply is true, then it uses bot.reply() instead.
+If the decorated function is triggered by a private message, the message will be said if given.
+By default, it uses bot.say(), but when reply is True it uses bot.reply() instead.

 Changed in version 7.0: Added the reply parameter.